rangari-rani/cdac-projects-fullstack/README.md

 These projects reflect practical, hands-on training in full-stack development using modern frameworks like ReactJS, Spring Boot, and the MERN stack.

-> 🌐 View the full MCA Portfolio UI: [mca-ranirangari-portfolio.vercel.app](https://mca-ranirangari-portfolio.vercel.app/)
+> 🌐 View the full CDAC Portfolio UI: [mca-ranirangari-portfolio.vercel.app](https://mca-ranirangari-portfolio.vercel.app/)

 ---